Guatemala Program Sizzles in the Summer

-In only its third year of existence, the Pacific McGeorge Inter-American Program attracted nearly 40 students to its summer home in Antigua, Guatemala.
+In only its third year of existence, the McGeorge Inter-American Program attracted nearly 40 students to its summer home in Antigua, Guatemala.
 Seattle University School of Law and University of Denver Sturm College of Law co-sponsored a selection of three-week courses from May 23 to June 11 and eight students stayed on to serve exciting externships.

 "We had an incredibly successful program," said Professor Raquel Aldana, the director of the innovative summer program, which received permanent ABA accreditation in December of 2010.
 Twenty-seven American law students and 12 Guatemalan law students and attorneys participated in the program.

 Study-abroad programs offered by most U.S. law schools, including those that take place in Latin America, only teach courses in English.
 By contrast, the Inter-American Program in Guatemala takes a bilingual and inter-cultural approach to legal education, offering substantive law classes about Latin America taught in Spanish as well as bilingual externship placements.

 Professor Leslie Jacobs, the director of McGeorge's Capital Center for Law & Policy, taught Comparative Free Speech and Access to Information in the Americas.
 Two courses, Commercial Law for Foreign Investors in Guatemala and International Environmental Law in Latin American, were taught in Spanish.
 Students also had the option of taking Legal Spanish for Lawyers, taught by Luis Mogollon, a Guatemalan attorney who has worked closely with McGeorge in developing all aspects of the summer program.